clevercanary/hca-atlas-tracker/README.md

 The container can be run using `docker run -p 3000:3000 tracker-node`.

-To build the production app, run `docker build --build-arg ENVIRONMENT=prod -t tracker-node -f Dockerfile.node .` instead.
+To build the development or production app instead, replace `local` with `dev` or `prod` in the build command, e.g. for production: `docker build --build-arg ENVIRONMENT=prod -t tracker-node -f Dockerfile.node .`.